-Marsh Award for Equality, Diversity and Inclusion
+Marsh Award for Contribution to Equality, Diversity and Inclusion

 This Award recognises an individual or group, working within Barnardo’s services, that has made an outstanding effort to recognise and celebrate equality and diversity within their local community or nationally.